Court Theatre (New Zealand): Current role and activities

 The Court Theatre employs professionals from around the country and internationally.
-It sustains a full-time professional staff and an ensemble acting company and is administered by The Court Theatre Trust.
+It sustains a full-time professional staff and an ensemble acting company and is administered by the Court Theatre Trust.
+The new venue opened in 2025 and includes a 375-seat theatre and a 130-seat theatre, plus other multi-purpose spaces.
+The first production to be programmed in the new venue was The End of the Golden Weather by Bruce Mason.

-In addition to being a full-time professional theatre company, The Court Theatre operates numerous other activities in the community.
+In addition to being a full-time professional theatre company, the Court Theatre operates numerous other activities in the community.
 The company annually tours a show regionally around the South Island.
 Its education programme provides training for school-age students and adults, regularly liaising with high school and tertiary institutions as well as other community groups.
 The company also produces school holiday kids' shows and an annual touring primary school show.

 Furthermore, the company employs a troupe of professional improvisors and corporate entertainers, The Court Jesters.
-The most public face of their work is the improv comedy show "Scared Scriptless" which is staged every Friday night at 10:15pm.
+The most public face of their work is the improv comedy show "Scared Scriptless" which is staged every Friday night at 10:15 pm.